-Do not expose battery pack to direct sunlight (heat) for extended periods of time
+Do not expose the battery pack to direct sunlight (heat) for extended periods of time

-Storing battery at temperature greater than 170°F for extended periods of time (more than 2 hours) may cause damage to battery and possible fire.
+Storing a battery at a temperature greater than 170°F for extended periods of time (more than 2 hours) may cause damage to the battery and possible fire.

-For long term storage, do not store them fully charged; it is recommended to fully charge and then discharge it to 50-60% of their capacity.
+For long-term storage, do not store them fully charged; it is recommended to fully charge and then discharge them to 50-60% of their capacity.